 1. Connecting Gen3 data with metadata UUIDs

 Metadata UUIDs can link phenotypic data to genotypic data - which are on different node levels on the Gen3 platform.
 When linking data, remember that Gen3 metadata nodes are hierarchical.
-All metadata related to the same immediate upstream node in the Gen3 platform will share UUIDs for the upstream node in their Terra data table.
-In the sample Gen3 tree below, you can see that the Subject and Publication nodes share the Study UUID, while Diagnosis, Lab result, and Demographic shared the Subject UUID.
+All metadata related to the same immediate upstream node in the Gen3 platform share UUIDs for the upstream node in their Terra data table.
+In the sample Gen3 tree below, you can see that the Subject and Publication nodes share the Study UUID, while Diagnosis, Lab result, and Demographic share the Subject UUID.
 To link the Lab result to the study requires knowing both the Subject UUID and the Study UUID associated with that Subject.

 2. Connecting Gen3 data with submitter_ids